sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 ## SMA Connectors
-The RTK mosaic-T has robust SMA connectors for the mosaic-T GNSS antenna, 50 Ohm Pulse-Per-Second, 10 MHz disciplined sine wave, and the ESP32 WiFi / BT antenna.
+The GPSDO has robust SMA connectors for the mosaic-T GNSS antenna, 50 Ohm Pulse-Per-Second, 10 MHz disciplined sine wave, and the ESP32 WiFi / BT antenna.

 <div class="grid" markdown>